-Check out all the pretty versions of my latest project bag pattern – the ALLina tote, and get inspired to make your own!
+Check out all the pretty versions of our latest project bag pattern - the ALLina tote, and get inspired to make your own!

-Let me show you my latest tote pattern.
-One of the main reasons the ALLina pattern is so popular is because it is perfect for some fabric play and for showcasing the prettiest prints, large or small!
+Let me show you my latest tote pattern that's also beginner-friendly.
+One of the main reasons the ALLina pattern is so popular is because it is perfect for some fabric play, either with solid fabric or for showcasing the prettiest prints, large or small!

 the ALLina Project Bag Pattern